brassica-collective/handbook/content/brassica/handbook/Howtos/guidelines_non-participants.md

 - Non-participants will be encouraged to take part in decision making and their input will be collected and recorded separately to input from participants.

-- If the same individual attends 5 times in a calendar year Brassicas will discuss the impact of serial non-participant attendance and other options for participation.
+- If the same individual attends 5 times in a calendar year participants will discuss the impact of serial non-participant attendance and other options for that person to engage with the collective.

 - If a participant has invited a non-participant who is confirmed to be intending to attend they will please notify other participants in the Brassica Project channel (so we know what to expect).